 A brokerage must, at a minimum, have a managing broker and at least two other licensees in order to represent both a buyer and seller in a transaction through designated agency.

 Any brokerage practicing designated agency, regardless of its size, must also have policies and processes to ensure that client information is appropriately isolated and protected.

 I am licensed as a representative and work in a small office.
 My managing broker is my mother, and the other representative working in my office is my husband.
-Under the rules effective June 15, 2018, can my husband and I, through designated agency, act for a buyer and seller in a transaction?
+Can my husband and I, through designated agency, act for a buyer and seller in a transaction?

 It depends.
 It may be acceptable if you have the informed consent of both clients, and as long as you ensure that: